Sooners get on roll early, beat Aggies 13-8 in CWS opener

 “We talked about being a team of Davids and attacking the giant,” Nicklaus said.
 “That’s been our team motto lately.
 We just want to attack the game and play with no fear.
 We had a game plan.
 We wanted to execute early.
 We did.”

-The Sooners (43-22), who advanced to Omaha as a No. 2 regional seed, will play Sunday against the winner of the Notre Dame-Texas game Friday night.
-Texas A&M (42-19) will play the loser of that game.
+The Sooners (43-22), who advanced to Omaha as a No. 2 regional seed, will play Sunday against Notre Dame, a 7-3 winner over Texas on Friday night.
+Texas A&M (42-19) will face Texas in an elimination game.

 Oklahoma won a week after the school’s softball team earned its second straight Women’s College World Series championship.